-The idea of using coupled dictionaries to map data from a given metric space to a second related metric space was first proposed by Yang et al. \cite{yang2010image} for single image super-resolution problem.
-Their pioneer idea is to assume that the high-resolution and corresponding low-resolution patches of image can be represented with a unique joint sparse vector in two low- and high-resolution dictionaries.
-The core idea is that in the absence of a high-resolution image and given a low-resolution image, the joint sparse representation can be computed using sparse signal recovery.
-The sparse vector is then used to generate the high-resolution image patches using the low-resolution image.
+The idea of using coupled dictionaries to map data from a given metric space to a second related metric space was first proposed by Yang et al. ~\cite{yang2010image} for single image super-resolution problem~\cite{rehman2012ssim}.
+Their pioneer idea is to assume that the high-resolution and the corresponding low-resolution patches of image can be represented with a unique joint sparse vector in two low- and high-resolution dictionaries.
+The core idea is that in the absence of a high-resolution image and given its low-resolution version, the corresponding joint sparse representation can be computed using sparse signal recovery.
+The sparse vector is then can be used to generate the high-resolution image patches using the low-resolution image.
 They also propose an efficient algorithm to learn the low- and the high-resolution dictionaries using a training set, consisting of both low- and high-resolution version of natural images.
-Our goal is to follow the same approach but replacing low- and high-resolution metric spaces with the visual and the semantic spaces, respectively.
+Our goal is to follow the same approach but replacing the low- and the high-resolution metric spaces with the visual and the semantic spaces, respectively.